Category Archives: M2 Ultra

 Apple Mac Pro M2 Ultra

-The Mac Pro M2 Ultra will be Apple’s most powerful workstation made and the ultimate for music & video recording studios
+The Mac Pro M2 Ultra is Apple’s most powerful workstation made and the ultimate for music & video recording studios

 See: Apple Silicon is the DAW standard.